Thank you for sending your enquiry! One of our team members will contact you shortly.

 Requirements

-Familiarity with Windows is required; knowledge of Object-Oriented (OO) technology is beneficial.
+Foundational knowledge of Windows and Object-Oriented (OO) technology is beneficial.

 21 Hours